Smoky Delights: Smoking Fish with a Smoke Tube

 • Cherry: This wood provides a mild sweetness that pairs well with trout and other fatty fish.

-• Hickory: Stronger in flavor, hickory can work beautifully with heartier fish, like salmon.
+• Hickory: Stronger in flavor, hickory can work beautifully with heartier fish, like king salmon and coho.

 Mixing Pellets for Unique Flavors